 - future visitation forecasts

-- international market profiles providing summaries of the latest tourism data by market, including information on visitor numbers, purpose of visit, expenditure, visitor forecasts, regional dispersal, demographics, visitor behaviour, package travel and booking methods.
+- international tourism summaries providing the latest tourism data by market including information on visitor numbers, nights and expenditure, purpose of visit, trends, growth and market share, regional dispersal, repeat visitation, visitor forecasts and aviation share data.

 Other international research